 A student will not be punished for reporting bullying or supplying information, even if Perspectives' investigation concludes that no bullying occurred.
-However, knowingly making a false accusation or providing knowingly false information will be treated as bullying for the purposes of determining any consequences or other appropriate remedial actions.
+However, knowingly making a false accusation or providing knowingly false information However, knowingly making a false accusation or providing knowingly false information, as a means of retaliation or as a means of bullying, will be treated as bullying for the purposes of determining any consequences or other appropriate remedial actions.